Posted by Pam Jenkins on September 4th, 2017

 My family will be away on vacation for a couple of weeks and the kids won’t be able to pick up their game boards until we get back.
 Will it be too late?

 No, they can start any time.
-And if they don’t want to wait, we’ll soon be posting a link to the game board on this page so they can get started while away.
+And if they don’t want to wait, here’s a link to the game board so they can get started while away.

 Sounds like fun.
 I wish there was a summer reading program for adults.